DavidMorano/rightcore/checkterms/README.txt

 CHECKTERMS

-I don't know what this is ! :-)
+I don't know what this is! :-)